 Needless to say that, certainly with a bunch of IoT consumer devices, which sometimes are hackable as hell, we are far from the possibility to do so in this segment.
 Whether you use consumer IoT devices and data in your consumer-oriented business or have IoT use cases in an Industrial Internet context whereby personal data is leveraged (e.g. healthcare) with other types of connected devices make sure the full solution, including those devices, connectivity (there are loads of specific IoT connectivity solutions, from the short-range ones such as Zigbee or those used in smart home apps to the many wireless ones in a long-range context, such as LPWA technologies), platforms, cloud and so on are integrated in a secure environment with security controls and policies on the levels of these various IoT components and an ability to report as the General Data Protection Regulation requires.
 These levels also include data and information streams further along the road.

-IoT and the challenge of consent
+IoT and the challenge of consent and lawful processing

 Other Internet of Things GDPR focus areas